joseortizcostadev/htpbs/README.md

 # Hprogressbars

 Hprogressbars is a Python library that creates horizontal progress bars to keep track of the progress of threaded jobs.
+Bars in hprogreessbars are completely customizable.

 ## Installation